bmuschko/cka-crash-course/exercises/12-ingress/solution/solution.md

 # Solution

-You should be able to find an Ingress Controller by running the following command in the `kube-system` namespace.
+If you are running Minikube you should be able to find the Ingress Controller Pod by running the following command in the `ingress-nginx` namespace.

 ```
-$ kubectl get pods -n kube-system
+$ kubectl get pods -n ingress-nginx
 NAME                                        READY   STATUS      RESTARTS   AGE
 ...
 ingress-nginx-controller-799c9469f7-d8whx   1/1     Running     0          4h24m